Saucony Cortana 3 Review Facts

 are usually a bit more minimalistic

 while offering less cushioning.
-On the other hand, shoes that weight a bit more are usually the opposite.
+On the other hand, shoes that weigh a bit more are usually the opposite.
 The Cortana 3 weighs about 9 ounces, putting it on the lighter side, though it is not necessarily lightweight.
 Many shoes usually fall in the 10-12 ounce range, so the weight of the Cortana 3 is definitely a pretty good aspect of the shoe, especially when considering that it is still pretty well cushioned.
 For those willing to sacrifice cushioning for a more lightweight feel, a similar alternative is the Saucony Kinvara which weighs in at around 7 ounces and is similar to the Cortana in many regards.

-Breathability is a very important feature that can help prevent sweaty feet, blisters, and odor, none of which are problems that runner would like dealing with.
+Breathability is a very important feature that can help prevent sweaty feet, blisters, and odor, none of which are problems that runners would like dealing with.
 Because of the way the upper wraps around most shoes, it very often is the part that influences the breathability of the shoe the most.
 The upper of the Cortana 3 is made of Saucony’s FlexFilm material.
 This FlexFilm material is pretty similar to mesh, though not entirely the same.
 The FlexFilm has some holes in it that allow air to circulate through the shoe effectively, though it is not as breathable as a standard mesh design.
 This is pretty much the only component of the shoe that contributes to breathability, but overall it does a decent job.
 Breathability in the Cortana 3, though not amazing, should definitely be adequate.

 Comfort is another very important trait to be diligent about with any new pair of shoes.
 The Cortana 3 is a pretty good in terms of comfort, mostly thanks to the upper and certain parts of the midsole.
 The upper is comfortable thanks to the FlexFilm material, the sock liner within, and the HydraMAX collar liner.
 The FlexFilm is comfortable thanks to its decent flexibility and breathability, which allow the feet to move and feel fairly unencumbered.
 The sock liner adds a bit of comfort within and makes the interior less abrasive.
 Finally, the HydraMAX collar helps wick away moisture and sweat, which is obviously beneficial to comfort.
 The midsole helps out through its cushioning mostly.
 The PowerGrid foam helps absorb shocks very well, which makes strides more stable and comfortable overall.
 Comfort as a whole in the Saucony Cortana 3 is pretty good as a result of the aforementioned traits.